ivan-chai/hotpp-benchmark/README.md

 # Reproducibility
 To achieve reproducible results, it is highly recommended to use the provided Dockerfile.
 However, there may be minor differences depending on the specific GPU model.

+The reference evaluation results are stored in the `results` subfolder within each dataset directory in the `experiments` folder.

 # Tests
 To run tests, use the following command:
 ```sh